Super Hornio Brothers: Super Hornio Brothers II

-After a lengthy recap of the first installment, Princess Perlina and Ornio teleport back to Squeegie's office.
-Wondering where Squeegie is, Ornio is distracted by Princess Perlina offering sex as a reward for saving her from King Pooper.
-After sexual intercourse, Ornio asks Perlina to bring Squeegie back to the real world.
-The teleportation goes horribly wrong; Perlina teleports both Squeegie and King Pooper just as King Pooper confronts Squeegie at the generator seen at the end of Super Hornio Brothers.
-King Pooper escapes, and he begins to enact his ultimate goal, bluntly explained by Perlina to the Hornio Brothers as to "procreate and create more King Pooper offspring."
-While King Pooper hires a prostitute to start his plan, Squeegie theorizes that the generator is the key to King Pooper's scheme and draws up plans to destroy it.
+After a lengthy recap of the first installment, Perlina and Ornio teleport back to Squeegie's office.
+Wondering where Squeegie is, Ornio is distracted by Perlina offering sex as a reward for saving her from King Pooper.
+Afterwards, Ornio asks Perlina to bring Squeegie back to the real world.
+The teleportation goes horribly wrong; Perlina teleports both Squeegie and Pooper just as Pooper confronts Squeegie at the generator seen at the end of Super Hornio Brothers.
+King Pooper escapes, and he begins to enact his ultimate goal, bluntly explained by Perlina to the Hornio Brothers as to "procreate and create more Pooper offspring" While Pooper hires a prostitute to start his plan, Squeegie theorizes that the generator is the key to Pooper's scheme and draws up plans to destroy it.

 Mimicking what they did the first time around, Squeegie and Ornio teleport back into the computer.
-Guided by the computer virus, Ornio distracts a hooker, which allows Squeegie and the computer virus to go back to King Pooper's lair.
-Squeegie comes up with a plan to thwart King Pooper by having the computer virus "overload" the generator and knock it out.
+Guided by the computer virus, Ornio distracts a hooker, which allows Squeegie and the computer virus to go back to Pooper's lair.
+Squeegie comes up with a plan to thwart Pooper by having the computer virus overload the generator and knock it out.
 The computer virus rubs his body against the machine, causing it to overload.
-Squeegie explains to Ornio and Princess Perlina back in the real world that by overloading the generator, King Pooper is now in "a state of limbo" and won't cause any more trouble.
-Ecstatic, Princess Perlina embraces and hugs Ornio while ignoring Squeegie.
+Squeegie explains to Ornio and Perlina back in the real world that by overloading the generator, King Pooper is now in "a state of limbo" and won't cause any more trouble.
+Ecstatic, Perlina embraces and hugs Ornio while ignoring Squeegie.
 A spurned Squeegie turns to the camera and says that he expected the film to end this way.